-Eligibility:
+A. Academic Eligibility:

-To be eligible to participate in extracurricular activities a student must meet the following:
+1. To be eligible to participate in extracurricular activities a student must meet the following minimum academic criteria established by the MHSAA:

-- 1. A student must have passed four out of six classes if taking six classes or five out of seven classes if taking seven classes the previous semester. - 2.
-A student must currently be passing four out of six classes if taking six classes or five out of seven classes.
+- a.
+A student must have passed four out of six classes if the student took six classes or have passed five out of seven classes if the student took seven classes the previous semester. - b.
+A student must currently be passing four out of six classes in the current semester if taking six classes or five out of seven classes.